iturdikulov/notes/research/Syd-GTD_with_taskwarrior.md

 ## Research

-Often the very next task for a project is just a whole lot of 'looking into something'.
+Often the very next task for a project is just a lot of 'looking into something'.
 For that reason, here is the `rnd` alias:

     # rnd - Research and development